freemish/comp-sci-refresher-in-python/README.md

 # comp-sci-refresher-in-python
 Self-review of comp-sci concepts I definitely learned in school.
 Sometimes details get fuzzy, okay?

-Each file should be pretty self-contained and I'm going to try not to use any external libraries.
-That should mean, for example, that you can just call each file like:
+This repository uses no external dependencies other than Python itself.
+You can run each file like:

 ```
 python3 path/to/file.py
 ```

-and see something happening.

 ## List of patterns to do